akshaysoni001/cloudmatos_remediations/prowler-ec2-public-ips/README.md

 # Introduction

-Remediate Prowler SNS specific compliance using Ansible Playbook
+Remediate Prowler Public Ips specific compliance using Ansible Playbook

 # Features

 The main playbook is defined in ./playbook.yaml which essentially calls the different remediation tasks in ./tasks/* folder.
 Currently, the following remediation's are supported:

- * [Prowler.1/2] Check if SNS topics have policy set as Public
+ * [Prowler.1] Check if any of the Elastic or Public IP are in Shodan (requires Shodan API KEY) - ec2 [High]

 # Usage